bencodezen/bencodezen/content/blog/the-spread-operator.md

 date: 2019-01-08 22:48:44
 type: post
 blog: true
-excerpt: "The spread operator is a shorthand technique introduced in ECMAScript 2015 to solve a common problem: Taking the items within an iterable and distributing them within another iterable."
+excerpt: 'The spread operator is a shorthand technique introduced in ECMAScript 2015 to solve a common problem: Taking the items within an iterable and distributing them within another iterable.'
 tags:
   - tutorials
   - javascript